Skip to content

 Three-Step Reflection Translation:

-Started by Andrew Ng's three-step reflective translation method, which has 3 stages: literal translation -- reflection -- free translation.
-It can achieve higher translation quality.
-However, with the continuous improvement of the intelligence of large models, especially the use of reasoning models such as Deepseek-r1/o3, it is not necessary to continue using this method.
-Therefore, the three-step reflection has been changed to verifying content and layout.
+Based on Andrew Ng's three-step reflection translation method, which includes literal translation -- reflection -- interpretive translation phases, it can achieve high translation quality.
+However, with the continuous improvement of large model intelligence, especially the use of reasoning models such as Deepseek-r1/o3, it is not necessary to continue using this method.
+Therefore, the three-step reflection has been changed to verifying content and formatting.

 How to Maximize Translation Quality:

-• If you are using a model with a chain of thought, such as deepseek-r1/o3, reduce the number of subtitle lines sent to prevent too many output tokens from being truncated, causing errors.
-Set the number in Menu -- Tools/Advanced Options -- Advanced Options -- AI Translation Number of Subtitle Lines Sent Each Time, as shown below.
+• If you are using a model with chain-of-thought reasoning, such as deepseek-r1/o3, reduce the number of subtitle lines sent to prevent excessive output tokens from being truncated, which can cause errors.
+Set the number in Menu -- Tools/Advanced Options -- Advanced Options -- AI translation number of subtitle lines sent each time, as shown below.

 image.png